costlund/Buto-Plugin-LabSync/README.md

 ## Settings

 Param ip is for secure validation when push files to server.
 This one is IMPORTANT on the remote server settings.
+Use param exclude for files not has to be sync to server.
 ```
 plugin_modules:
   sync: